Digit or Toe Amputation

 The patient was positioned supine with the operative extremity prepped and draped in sterile fashion.
 [A thigh tourniquet was inflated to [X] mmHg / No tourniquet used given vascular compromise.]

-A [racquet / fish-mouth / longitudinal] incision was planned at the [metatarsophalangeal joint level / proximal phalanx level].
-The skin and soft tissues were incised.
-The extensor and flexor tendons were identified, transected, and allowed to retract.
-The joint capsule was entered and the toe [disarticulated at the MTP joint / amputated through the proximal phalanx (transection, not disarticulation)] using a scalpel and rongeur.
+A [racquet / fish-mouth / longitudinal] incision was planned at the [metatarsophalangeal joint level / base of the proximal phalanx].
+The skin and soft tissues were incised and the flaps reflected.
+The extensor and flexor tendons were drawn distally, divided, and allowed to retract.
+The digital nerves were identified and divided sharply proximal to the level of bone transection so the cut ends retract away from the stump, and the digital vessels were divided and ligated.
+The toe was [disarticulated at the MTP joint / amputated through the proximal phalanx (bone transection, not disarticulation)] using a [oscillating saw / scalpel and rongeur].
+[For a great-toe amputation, at least 1 cm of the base of the proximal phalanx was preserved rather than disarticulating at the MTP joint, maintaining the flexor hallucis brevis and plantar fascia attachments for weight-bearing.]
+Bone edges were smoothed to a bevel.
 [The metatarsal head was assessed: [viable and preserved / irregular and resected with rongeur to viable bleeding cortical bone].]

 Intraoperative cultures were sent.
 The wound was irrigated copiously with [3 L / X L] normal saline.
 [Bone edges were smoothed with a rongeur.]
 [Primary closure performed with [2-0 Vicryl] for deep layer and [3-0 Nylon] for skin / Wound left open for secondary intention healing given contamination.]
 A [bulky / saline-soaked] dressing was applied.